MoBakour/peeko/api.md

 #### - [GET] /video/download/videoFile<span style="color:darkred">?videoKey=<span style="color:red">{{ video key }}</span></span>

 This route gets a video file from the server.
-(It gets the video itself only and not the video data)
+(It gets the video itself only and not the video data).

 In this route, no json response is going to be sent from the server, but a video file will be streamed down to the client from the server.